-- 2. Students must be in good academic standing.
-A student on probation may not apply for practicum.
-If probation occurs at any point during the practicum, a student may be required to withdraw from the site. - 3.
-All paperwork assigned by the Director of Counseling Training must be completed and any mandatory meetings must be attended. - 4.
-Prior to applying for practicum, students should consider personal and professional concerns including:
+2. Students must be in good academic standing as indicated by a GPA of 3.0 or above or other requirements as listed in the catalog.
+A student on Probation may not apply for practicum.
+If Probation occurs at any point during the practicum, a student may be required to withdraw from the site.

+3. All paperwork assigned by the Director of Counseling Training must be completed and any mandatory meetings must be attended.

+4. Prior to applying for practicum, students should consider personal and professional concerns including: